-Children with a Statutory Plan and/or an EHC Plan will be contacted at home at least twice a week.
+Children not in school, with a Statutory Plan and/or an EHC Plan will be contacted at home at least twice a week.
 St. Paul's Peel C.E.
 Primary School will contact the child's Social Worker on the day if the child has not arrived at School/ unable to make contact/the welfare check causes concerns.